 Invention Disclosure Preparation

-Once an invention has been identified, the next step is preparing an invention disclosure.
 The primary step in disclosing an invention is preparing a detailed description of your innovation to support a patentability search.
 After the search, a patent professional can use the same disclosure to file your patent applications.
 The document is termed as an invention disclosure.

 Lumenci prepares a report on your invention suitable for our clients' business review and a proper prior art search.
 It covers both the technical issue address and your solution, focusing on your invention's novel aspects.